 Toss aside the hiking shoes and pull on those cowboy boots to experience trails in the majestic wilderness of the Rocky Mountains by hoof rather than foot.

 Several horse stables in the area offer rides different than you might expect, taking you deep into the woods.
-As you ride, you will see wildflowers, birds, and wildlife, not to mention views that might just make your heart skip a beat.
+As you ride, you will see wildflowers, birds, and wildlife and of course, spectacular mountain views.
 Experienced guides will ride along with you the entire way as they teach you all about the natural world that surrounds you.
 Choose your experience from several stables here

 Lake Estes